 Crash Boat Beach is another snorkeling spot you might enjoy.
 Located at a very family-friendly beach, it is often crowded on weekends.
 Avoid the crowds and come during the week where you'll find a friendly bunch of angelfish living under the old pier.

 Some basic details about 3 of the most popular locations to enjoy snorkeling in this area are listed here:

 |Crash Boat Beach||1.9 mi.
 North-Northwest of Downtown Aguadilla|

 |2.5 mi.
 North-Northwest of Central Aguadilla|

-For more information concerning snorkeling, including helpful suggestions and tips for beginners and "pros" read this comprehensive discussion of snorkeling in the Caribbean.
+To learn more concerning snorkeling, including helpful suggestions and tips for both "old pros" and beginners, check out our comprehensive Caribbean snorkeling page.

 While snorkeling is not a great idea during the winter when the surf is rough and sometimes even dangerous, the summer months open up a world of possibilities for snorkelers in Aguadilla.
 Don't miss out on a chance to see the wondrous underwater landscape of this surf town.